drew-cmd/USA_Transportation_Project/README.md

 Outputs are viewable locally (e.g., in a browser or GIS software).

+---

+## License

+This project is licensed under the [Apache License 2.0](LICENSE).

-### Data Licensing
+### Data Sources

-This project uses datasets published by the U.S. federal government (e.g., NTAD, TIGER/Line) which are public domain under 17 U.S.C. § 105.
+The datasets used in this project originate from U.S. government sources (e.g., NTAD, TIGER/Line, ACS) and are in the public domain under 17 U.S.C. § 105.

-These datasets are not protected by copyright and are freely available for public use.
+For more information, see the [`NOTICE`](NOTICE) file.